Torralba and Ambrona (archaeological site): Bone industry

 The existence or not of bone industry from bones and elephant defenses in these sites is very controversial.

 On the one hand, Villa and collaborators, based on the taphonomic analysis of the types of breaks and superficial alterations of the bones deny the existence of bone industry, at least for the Ambrona site, leaving Torralba with indetermination.
 In the deposits, more than fifty tips of young elephant tusks have been collected, after almost a century of excavations, which these authors interpret as a result of the natural break during the activity of the animals in the barking of trees or the digging of the ground looking for water, as is the case with today's elephants.

 On the other hand, Aguirre, among others, maintains that it is very probable a certain rudimentary industry of trihedral and other bone elements endowed with points and edges.
 Likewise, Aguirre interprets the tips of ivory of defenses as possible soft hammerstones, selected and purposely prepared by man for use in lithic carving.
 These affirmations are based on direct experimentation with current elephant bones and comparing the results with the breaking and polishing marks of some bone elements of the sites, with sharpness and with the percussion polishing marks at the tips of the defenses, as well as in the relative abundance of these last ones against complete defenses.

 Paleontological Museum

-There is a small museum in Ambrona built directly on the site, which shows, in situ, part of the material as it was found.
+There is a small museum in Ambrona, the Museo de Ambrona.
+It is currently managed as an off-shoot of the Numantine Museum of Soria.
+Built directly on the site, it shows, in situ, part of the material as it was found.

 It was devised by Aguirre in 1963, for which Howell reserved an area of the excavations from which the fossils found were not extracted.
 Aguirre and Echaide designed the project, which was completed in November of the same year.
 It was the first museum of its kind to be opened in Spain.
-Ten years later Aguirre obtained, in addition, that a road was made that facilitated a route of tourist-cultural purpose between the Nacional II, the Museo aqueológico de Ambrona and Sigüenza.
+Ten years later Aguirre obtained, in addition, that a road was made that facilitated a route of cultural tourism between the Nacional II, the museum and Sigüenza.
 In 1985, laboratories and a public exhibition room were built, showing material that was deposited in other museums.